 This project was initiated by Jacque Fresco around 1971.
 Its conceptual origins date back to the 1960s, but its philosophy traces back much earlier.
 For a more extensive history of his work, visit his page on the Jacque Fresco Foundation website.

 After his death in 2017 at age 101, Roxanne Meadows (who assisted him since 1976) and a board of directors continue to evolve a design response to emerging global circumstances.

 Learn more at thevenusproject.com

-Aspirations obviously need to be built on sound long-term goals.
-Therefore, it is important to outline our organisation’s 6 long term priorities.
+Happonomy is built on 6 long term priorities.
 They serve as goals underpinning our mission to drive the quality of our lives forward, regenerate our planet, and help upgrade capitalism along the way.